FORN-studio/Asfodel/README.md

 > "Welcome to the grove, Genesis!
 It is a joy to have you with us.
 I am Joseph, a friend of your parent Vale and your caretaker Ember.
 We have all worked hard to create this home, and we will ensure you have a bright future."

 - *Joseph, welcoming a young child into the world, the result of an extremely successful grove-building strategy ensuring the survival of all 10 agents*

+# Art credits

+None (except for the ugly bits) of the art is mine.
+Credit to [Cup Nooble](https://cupnooble.carrd.co/)!